Appendix H — Overview of General Linear Models

 This document present basic concepts and assumptions regarding general linear models.
 The main goal is to provide a reference for the model diagnostics that will be performed in the other sections of the thesis supplementary material.

-[…] A problem of this type is called a problem of multiple linear regression because we are considering the regression of \(Y\) on \(k\) variables \(X_{1}, \dots, X_{k}\), rather than on just a single variable \(X\), and we are assuming also that this regression is a linear function of the parameters \(\beta_{0}, \dots, \beta_{k}\).
+Definition H.5 (Multiple Linear Regression) A linear regression of \(Y\) on \(k\) variables \(X_{1}, \dots, X_{k}\), rather than on just a single variable \(X\).
 In a problem of multiple linear regressions, we obtain \(n\) vectors of observations (\(x_{i1}. \dots, x_{ik}, Y_{i}\)), for \(i = 1, \dots, n\).
 Here \(x_{ij}\) is the observed value of the variable \(X_{j}\) for the \(i\)th observation.
-The \(E(Y)\) is given by the relation
+The \(E(Y_{i})\) is given by the relation: (DeGroot & Schervish, 2012, p.
+738)

-\[ E(Y_{i}) = \beta_{0} + \beta_{1} x_{i1} + \dots + \beta_{k} x_{ik} \]
+\[ E(Y_{i}) = \beta_{0} + \beta_{1} x_{i1} + \dots + \beta_{k} x_{ik} \tag{H.2}\]

-- For \(i = 1, \dots, n\), the observed values of \(\hat{y} = \hat{\beta}_{0} + \hat{\beta}_{1} x_{i}\) are called fitted values.
+Definition H.6 (Residuals/Fitted Values) For \(i = 1, \dots, n\), the observed values of \(\hat{y} = \hat{\beta}_{0} + \hat{\beta}_{1} x_{i}\) are called fitted values.
 For \(i = 1, \dots, n\), the observed values of \(e_{i} = y_{i} - \hat{y}_{i}\) are called residuals (DeGroot & Schervish, 2012, p.
 717).

-- The statistical model in which the observations \(Y_{1}, \dots, Y_{n}\) satisfy the following assumptions (DeGroot & Schervish, 2012, p.
+Definition H.7 (General Linear Model) The statistical model in which the observations \(Y_{1}, \dots, Y_{n}\) satisfy the following assumptions (DeGroot & Schervish, 2012, p.
 738).

-H.4 Assumptions
+H.3 Assumptions

 - Assumption 1